SoK: Differential Privacies: Background knowledge (B)

-The typical way to represent this uncertainty formally is to assume that the input data comes from a certain probability distribution (named ``data evolution scenario'' in~\cite{kifer2012rigorous}): the randomness of this distribution models the attacker's uncertainty.
 Using a probability distribution to generate the input data means that the $\eps$-indistinguishability property cannot be expressed between two fixed datasets.
-Instead, one natural way to express it is to condition this distribution on some sensitive property such as in \emph{noiseless privacy}~\cite{duan2009privacy,bhaskar2011noiseless}\footnote{Not to be confused with the definition with the same name introduced in~\cite{farokhi2019noiseless}, mentioned in Section~\ref{sec:out}.}
+Instead, one natural way to express it is to condition this distribution on some sensitive property.
+The corresponding notion, \emph{noiseless privacy}\footnote{Another definition with the same name is introduced in~\cite{farokhi2019noiseless}, we mention it in Section~\ref{sec:out}.} (NPr) was first introduced in~\cite{duan2009privacy} and formalized in~\cite{bhaskar2011noiseless}.

 \begin{definition}[$\Theps$-noiseless privacy~\cite{duan2009privacy,bhaskar2011noiseless}] Given a family $\Theta$ of probability distribution on $\datasets$, a mechanism $\mecha$ is $\Theps$-noiseless private if for all $\theta\in\Theta$, all $i$ and all $t,t'\in\tuples$: